Chaitanyasuma/Chaitanyasuma/README.md

 :herb: Connect with me on [Medium](https://medium.com/@chaitanyasuma) or [LinkedIn](https://www.linkedin.com/in/chaitanyasuma-jain-96712a170/)

-:sunflower: Fun fact: I enjoy listening to K-pop and understanding different cultures
+:sunflower: Fun fact: I enjoy listening to K-pop and learning about different cultures